-He commutes into London from Monaco in a private jet, has a super-yacht called Lionheart, and is famous for throwing extravagant parties for friends and family in exotic places, with entertainment from the likes of Beyonce and Jennifer Lopez.
+He commutes into London from Monaco in a private jet, has a super-yacht called Lionheart, and has been known for throwing extravagant parties for friends and family in exotic places, with entertainment from the likes of Beyonce and Jennifer Lopez.

-But what has attracted the most controversy is not the lavish lifestyle, but his tax affairs.
+What has attracted the most controversy though is not the lavish lifestyle, but his tax affairs.

-In 2005, his company paid a £1.2bn dividend to the owner of Arcadia - Sir Philip's wife, Tina.
+In 2005, his company paid a £1.2bn dividend to the owner of Arcadia - Sir Philip's wife, Cristina.
 Since she is a resident of Monaco, she paid no tax in the UK.

 In 2010, activists demonstrated outside the flagship Topshop and BHS stores in central London after Sir Philip was chosen by then Prime Minister David Cameron to conduct a government efficiency review.

 They thought his tax arrangements made him the wrong choice.
 Despite their anger, however, Arcadia has paid significant sums in corporation tax.

 But some of Arcadia's glamour has waned in recent years.
-Critics say that Sir Philip, notoriously averse to electronic gadgets, has not embraced online shopping as aggressively as his competitors.
+Critics say that Sir Philip, reportedly averse to electronic gadgets, has not embraced online shopping as aggressively as competitors such as Asos or Boohoo.

-While sales remained steady through the group, BHS was seen as the weakest link, and was sold for £1 to Retail Acquisitions, a group of investors including a Formula 3000 racing driver, bankers and entrepreneurs.
+While sales remained steady through the group, BHS was seen as the weakest link, and was sold for £1.

 Questions were asked following the sale over just how much money Sir Philip had taken out of the company in the years before.

 At the time, Angela Eagle, the former shadow business secretary, said: "In this situation, it appears this owner extracted hundreds of millions of pounds from the business and walked away to his favourite tax haven, leaving the Pension Protection Scheme to pick up the bill."